openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @sphinxdirective
 .. tab:: Linux

-   Go to the :doc:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Linux*" section.
+   Open :doc:`Open Model Zoo Demos page <omz_demos>` and follow the "Build the Demo Applications on Linux*" section.

 .. tab:: Windows

-   Go to the :doc:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Microsoft Windows* OS" section.
+   Open :doc:`Open Model Zoo Demos page <omz_demos>` and follow the "Build the Demo Applications on Microsoft Windows* OS" section.

 .. tab:: macOS

-   Go to the :doc:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Linux*" section.
-You can use the requirements from "To build OpenVINO samples" above and adapt the Linux build steps for macOS*.
+   Open :doc:`Open Model Zoo Demos page <omz_demos>` and follow the "Build the Demo Applications on Linux*" section.
+You can use the requirements from "To build OpenVINO samples" above and adapt the Linux building steps for macOS*.

 @endsphinxdirective

 ## <a name="download-models"></a> Step 1: Download the Models

-You must have a model that is specific for your inference task.
-Example model types are:
+For Your inference task You need to have a specific model.
+Below are presented model type examples:

 - Classification (AlexNet, GoogleNet, SqueezeNet, others): Detects one type of element in an image
 - Object Detection (SSD, YOLO): Draws bounding boxes around multiple types of objects in an image
 - Custom: Often based on SSD

-Options to find a model suitable for the OpenVINO™ toolkit:
+You can find a model suitable for the OpenVINO™ toolkit by:

 - Download public or Intel pre-trained models from the [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo) using the [Model Downloader tool](@ref omz_tools_downloader)
 - Download from GitHub*, Caffe* Zoo, TensorFlow* Zoo, etc.
 - Train your own model with machine learning tools

-This guide uses the OpenVINO™ Model Downloader to get pre-trained models.
-You can use one of the following commands to find a model:
+To find a model to use, You can run one of below commands:

 * List the models available in the downloader